 A personal injury attorney should basically be providing two services to you: 1) the attorney's skill, experience, and knowledge should add to the value of your claim, and 2) the attorney should handle all the insurance and legal meetings, paperwork, telephone calls, negotiating, court appearances, etc., necessary to resolve your case.
-If you have a claim so simple that the attorney is unlikely to be able to add significantly to its value, and the required paperwork and negotiating is minimal and straightforward, then an attorney should advise you that you are likely to end up putting more money in your pocket by handling your claim yourself than by hiring an attorney to do so.
-Information about California law, as well as attorneys licensed to practice in California can be found at the California State Bar Website.
+If you have a claim so simple that the attorney is unlikely to add significantly to its value, and the required paperwork and negotiating is minimal and straightforward.
+An attorney should advise you that you are likely to end up putting more money in your pocket by handling your claim yourself than by hiring an attorney to do so.
+Information about California law and attorneys licensed to practice in California can be found at the California State Bar Website.

 On the other hand, have you performed an appendectomy on yourself lately?
 If performing a moderately complicated medical procedure on yourself doesn't sound appealing, then handling a moderately complicated personal injury claim shouldn't either.
 Handling your legal claim yourself won't cost you your life -- it may only cost you thousands of dollars.
 By analogy, if a simple personal injury is a "hangnail" claim that the average person is easily capable of "clipping," then more complicated personal injury claims may be equivalent to more complicated medical procedures.
 Do you feel capable of performing surgery on yourself?
 Setting your own broken bones?
 An experienced attorney will be able to handle all the insurance and legal requirements necessary to resolve your claim while avoiding the numerous stumbling blocks that will be thrown up to slow the process.How Can a Personal Injury Lawyer Help?